 The start of the 1930s was a sort of golden era for camping - new equipment was becoming more available (early canvas rucksacks with wicker or metal frames, compact battery-powered torches replacing the risky candles, the "Icelandic" tent from 1930 onwards at bargain price as hundreds of the 'only used for a week' tents became available at second-hand price, and waterproofs becoming more available), affordability of bicycles giving more transport options - more units than ever were getting the chance to go to camp, and official 'Guide campsites' were starting to be established - following on from those at Foxlease and at Waddow Hall, some Counties in different parts of the country were lucky enough to have suitable land donated, or to be in a position to buy some land of their own.
 Train companies were able to offer special rates for groups, and to send 'luggage in advance'.
 Trainings, too, were becoming well established, and the work of the Camp Advisers had served to raise standards and reduce the number of 'problem camps' around the country.
 And with the opening of "Our Chalet" in Switzerland, the prospect of international travel became open to some of the more wealthy units too.

 But throughout 1938, the shadows started to lengthen, and in 1939, just as the main camping season was drawing to a close, there was major change afoot.
 On 3rd September many campsites immediately closed, the campers had to strike camp and leave straight away, and camping stopped in all areas.
 Some units had their camp equipment requisitioned for war use by groups such as the Local Defence Volunteers (Home Guard), and most of the Camp Licence holders were of an age to be called up for war service immediately.
 After the initial quiet period, during the summer of 1940 in the South of England in particular, the threat of air raids was a constant worry.
 In spite of that, and subject to certain strict rules - the ban on camping was lifted and some camping was permitted.
-Camps had to be a certain distance from the coast or from any military installation, all of the tents had to be camouflaged using paint or (preferably) nets covered in foliage, there must be no visible lights at all after dusk, and large gatherings were definitely not permitted - and an extra slit trench large enough to hold all the campers had to be dug, to serve as a makeshift air-raid shelter.
-There was also a ruling that camps had to be held within a reasonable radius of home - but that wasn't exactly a barrier since petrol was heavily rationed, and people discouraged from unnecessary train travel, so travelling far was impossible anyway.
+Camps had to be a certain distance from the coast or from any military installation, all of the tents had to be camouflaged using paint or (preferably) nets covered in foliage to break up the distinctive shape, there must be no visible lights at all after dusk, and large gatherings were definitely not permitted - and an extra slit trench large enough to hold all the campers had to be dug, to serve as a makeshift air-raid shelter.
+There was also a ruling that camps had to be held within a reasonable radius of home - but that wasn't exactly a barrier since petrol was heavily rationed, and people discouraged from unnecessary train travel, hence travelling far was impossible anyway.
 Still, the lack of licence holders to run camps was a big problem, so in 1941 a radical new scheme was introduced - the "Patrol Leader's Permit".
 This allowed a Patrol Leader to take her Patrol to camp even if there wasn't an adult available to go with them, and it opened up the possibility of camping to many Guides who had been missing out . . . and it still exists.

 During the war (and in the immediate post-war years) another difficulty was lack of camp equipment - some camp equipment had been requisitioned at the outbreak of war and was slow in coming back if it was returned at all, other items had been damaged or destroyed in bombing, factories were focussed on production of war materials, and personal kit, if it was obtainable at all, cost too many clothing coupons - so if kit could not be borrowed then adaptation became the only way.
 Tin cans could have wire handles fitted to become nesting billies.
 Tents could be made from old canvas fabric painted with home-made waterproofing solutions, wool oddments could be knitted into 'sleeping bags' to go inside the blankets, and damaged old waterproofs could be cut down and sewn into new garments or made into waterproof storage bags . . . wellingtons were totally unobtainable and waterproofs near enough so, but with a bit of determination, improvisation, and a lot of asking around and rummaging in attics and outhouses for forgotten pre-war oddments, a makeshift camp kit could be gathered, 1910-style . . . and the Guide shop stocked whatever items they could obtain as best they could given the circumstances . . .

 From the mid-1950s, camping boomed again.
 Ridge tents such as the Icelandic, Niger and Stormhaven became more widely available, army surplus kit was widely available and affordable, and the newer convenience foods emerged, making life much easier for the Quartermaster.
 The wider availability of cars and vans made more remote campsites easier to get to - but the increase in traffic and some nasty accidents signalled the end of the trek cart, and saw hired private coaches becoming more common than open lorries.
 More and more Counties obtained their own campsites, many of them having equipment stored onsite, which reduced the difficulty of sending heavy canvas tents and awkward poles as luggage on trains, and brought things full circle back to the 'hiring' days!
-The old 'box over a hole' latrines were gradually replaced by chemical toilets such as the 'elsan' which were used with individual 'toilet tents' which allowed greater privacy - but still required a 'lat pit' for emptying, and had a chemical smell all of their own which anyone who used them will remember!
+The old 'box over a hole' latrines were gradually replaced by chemical toilets such as the 'elsan' which were used with individual 'toilet tents' which allowed greater privacy - but still required a 'lat pit' for emptying, and had a chemical smell all of their own which anyone who used them will well remember!
 'Altar' fireplaces began to become available, which saved on bending, or digging trench fires, and lightweight aluminium metal pots, and plastic pails and basins (rather than enamel) helped to cut down on the weight and bulk of the luggage - and the introduction of tinfoil opened up lots of new possibilities for 'backwoods' cooking.
 It was also during this time that 'Patrol Cooking' became used more widely, and rapidly took off.
 Guiders could see that the slight extra expense and workload at first - was fully justified by the way the Guides learned to cook for themselves, and do their own menu planning - and the teamwork skills it taught.
-Nylon sleeping bags became more affordable, allowing bedding to become warmer than the traditional 'two blankets and four pins' homemade sleeping bag - though the blankets were still retained, as an outer layer.
+Nylon sleeping bags became more affordable, allowing bedding to become warmer than the traditional 'two blankets and four pins' homemade sleeping bag - though the blankets were still retained, as an outer layer around the sleeping bag.

 Up to now, Ranger camping had been near-identical to Guide camping, but advances in kit meant that lightweight camping especially took off with the Ranger section - now portable 'Primus' and 'camping gaz' stoves became readily available, and lightweight 2-peson tents with aluminium poles instead of wood or bamboo too, which made it much more feasible to go on overnight or weekend hikes with everything necessary being carried on the back.
 Frame rucksacks became much more available and affordable, and plastic crockery was lighter than enamel.
 Nylon 'cagoules' came in, much lighter and more waterproof than the old 'mackintosh' or cape, and waterproof trousers were produced too.
 All this lightweight, waterproof kit also made it easier to combine camping with adventurous country activities such as climbing, hillwalking or pony treking, and cycling or canoeing tours were also popular.